Correct-Syntax/bible_side/README.md

 Others?

-## Known issues/TODO
+## TODO

-- Some place don't have chapter numbers
+- Some places don't have chapter numbers.
-- Some sections are missing or have misplaced starting points (fix in update_OET_sections.py)
+- Some sections are missing or have misplaced starting points (fix in update_OET_sections.py).
+- Need to fix issue with standard single quotes in the HTML.

 ## Feedback/contributing